KocakAli/WhatsappAutomation/README.md

 # WhatsappAutomation
-Script automatically sends messages via WhatsApp Web without saved contacts using the contact data and message data in the excel sheet when it is run.
-This app may not work on new version of Google Chrome.
-If a problem occurs or script does not run properly just contact me.
+Script automatically sends messages via WhatsApp Web without saved contacts using the contact data and message data in the excel sheet when it is run.If a problem occurs or script does not run properly just contact me.

 ### Requirements and Install